CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

 ![Prevent resource creation](../Images/asc-storage-deny-policy.gif?raw=true)

-6. Go back to the **recommendations view**, set the **Response action** filter as **Select All**, and from the search area, type **Auditing**.
+6. Go back to the **recommendations view**, set the **Response action** filter as **Select All**.
+In the search box, type **Auditing**.
 Click on the recommendation **Auditing on SQL server should be enabled**.

 ![Auditing on SQL server should be enabled](../Images/asc-auditing-sql.gif?raw=true)

 7. On the **Auditing on SQL server should be enabled** page, from the top menu bar, click on the **Enforce** button.
-Using this option allows you to take advantage of Azure policy’s DeployIfNotExist effect and automatically remediate non-compliant resources upon creation.
+This option allows you to take advantage of Azure policy’s DeployIfNotExist effect and automatically remediate non-compliant resources upon creation.

 8. Once the configuration pane opens with all of the policy configuration options, select the following configuration settings: